 Applications and Application Guidelines (Definitions and Eligibility) will be available at the Assessor's Office and also at the Senior Center after August 1st.
 Applications are due back no later than October 1st.
 Final award decisions will be made by the Town's Elderly and Disabled Taxation Fund Committee no later than December 31st.
 Awards will be applied to the February and/or May tax bill.

-Click application below to download.
-Hard copies are available in the Assessor's Office.
+Hard copies of the Applications are available in the Assessor's Office.

-Return Applications to: Elderly and Disabled Taxation Fund, 79 South Street, Wrentham, MA 02093.
+Return completed Applications to: Elderly and Disabled Taxation Fund, 79 South Street, Wrentham, MA 02093.

 Description of the Committee

 The Elderly and Disabled Taxation Fund Committee consists of the Chairperson of the Board of Assessors, the Town Treasurer, and three (3) Residents appointed by the Board of Selectmen.
 The purpose of the Committee is to carry out the provisions of MGL c.60, s.3D to provide aid to elderly and disabled persons of low income to defray real estate taxes.
 MGL c.60, s.3D was accepted by Town Meeting on June 14, 2004.

 Meeting are held monthly.
 All meetings are posted with the Office of the Town Clerk.